 What are you good at?
 Are there any specific services that you’d prefer to offer?
 When I first started, I offered social media services, blog management services, and even technical services.

-As time went on, I narrowed down my offerings and also upleveled my skills to include some services that may pay more, like project management and team management.
+As time went on, I narrowed down my offerings and also up-leveled my skills to include some services that may pay more, like project management.

 When you first start, choose what you’re comfortable with.
 You can always change it later!

-The same goes for your rates.
-I’ve seen many VAs start at $15-$20 per hour.
+The same goes for setting your rates.
+I’ve seen many VAs start out charging $15-$20 per hour.
 Just remember that as a business owner, you have to cover your overhead, technology, taxes, and more.
-So find the amount you need to live on, and tack on an extra $5-$10 an hour to help cover other necessities like these if you didn’t factor them into your rates already.
+Make sure you add an extra $5-$10 an hour to help cover other necessities like these if you didn’t factor them into your rates already.

 3. Make It All Legal